sacarlson/Trick_Tracker/readme.md

 mysql db = track_data
 table = data
+table = pics
+table = users

-track.php is used to recover data from the mysql database that will search for a given user id over some period of time or just return the last known position of the id.  it is setup as an api that will be used by a javascript program. the return data is in json format. it can be accessed with curl or restclient in javascript (see later examples)
+track.php is used to recover data from the mysql database that will search for a given user id over some period of time or just return the last known position of the id.  it is setup as an api that will be used by a javascript program (see map app example). the return data is in json format. it can be accessed with curl or restclient in javascript (see later examples)

 examples: